ETF strategies

 * Return calculated from weighted underlying indices.
 May differ slightly from actual ETF performance.

 A smart alternative to the Belgian savings account.
-XEON tracks the European interbank rate (€STR) and offers returns close to the ECB policy rate with near-zero volatility and full liquidity.
+CSH2 tracks the European interbank rate (€STR) and offers returns close to the ECB policy rate with near-zero volatility and full liquidity.

 Composition